 Costa Rica is the largest producer of fresh pineapple.
-At the end of 2014, the two largest canners of processed pineapples were Thailand, with an estimated global market share of 47 per cent and the Philippines, with an estimated global market share of 16 per cent.13
+At the end of 2014, the two largest canners of processed pineapples were Thailand, with an estimated global market share of 47 per cent and the Philippines, with an estimated global market share of 16 per cent.

-Pineapple production is susceptible to various weather and market forces that can change the supply and demand balance quickly.
+Weather and market forces can change the supply and demand balance quickly.
 Weather impacts can cause global shortages from key pineapple producing countries, leading to higher global prices.

 When fresh pineapple supply is reduced, the price of fresh pineapple increases.
-The availability of pineapple to processors is further restricted as pineapple growers who might have otherwise have sold to processors sell into the fresh pineapple markets.
+The availability of pineapple for sale to processors is further restricted as pineapple growers who might have otherwise sold to processors, sell into the fresh pineapple markets.